 The Business in the Parliament Conference is hosted jointly by the Scottish Parliament and the Scottish Government.
 It aims to facilitate engagement between Scotland's businesses and politicians and forms part of a regular and on-going Parliament and Government programme of engagement with business organisations and senior business leaders across Scotland.
-The aim of this unique partnership event between the Scottish Parliament and the Scottish Government is to engage Scottish business in continuing to grow Scotland's economy.
-There have been eight conferences to date, since 2004, with the last conference on 21 and 22 November, 2013.
+The aim of this unique partnership event between the Scottish Parliament and the Scottish Government is to engage Scottish business in discussion about how to encourage sustainable growth in Scotland's economy.
+There have been nine conferences to date, since 2004, with the last conference on 6 and 7 November, 2014.
 Details of previous conference programmes and delegates can be found in the History section of the website.

 Jayne-Anne Gadhia CBE, CEO of Virgin Money & Chair of Scottish Business in the Community

-The next Business in the Parliament Conference will take place on Thursday 6 and Friday 7 November 2014 at the Scottish Parliament.
-The theme of the conference is Shaping Scotland’s economic future, with a focus on the contribution of young people and entrepreneurs to Scotland’s economy.
+The 2014 edition of the Business in the Parliament Conference took place on Thursday 6 and Friday 7 November 2014 at the Scottish Parliament.
+The theme of the conference was Shaping Scotland’s economic future, with a focus on the contribution of young people and entrepreneurs to Scotland’s economy.
 The Programme is available here.

-We are pleased to announce that the keynote speaker is Jayne-Anne Gadhia, CEO of Virgin Money and Chair of Scottish Business in the Community.
+We were delighted to have as our keynote speaker Jayne-Anne Gadhia, CEO of Virgin Money and Chair of Scottish Business in the Community.

-Delegates will also be invited to choose to participate in one of the following six workshops.
+Delegates also participated in one of the following six workshops.